 You will need a good culinary grade matcha for this matcha green tea financier recipe.
 A good culinary grade matcha will yield a beautiful green with actual matcha flavor that will shine through in your baking recipes.

-For this matcha financier recipe, we recommend using our Latte Blend Premium Culinary Grade Matcha.
-It has a beautiful green, strongly flavored matcha that pairs well with the sweetness of browned butter and finely ground almonds.
+For this matcha financier recipe, we recommend using our culinary grade matcha.
+Our Organic All Purpose Culinary Blend Matcha has a beautiful green, strongly flavored matcha that pairs well with the sweetness of browned butter and finely ground almonds.

 How to make delicious matcha financiers